-At School-A-Thon, we offer two variations of our popular Color-A-Thon color run fundraiser event: donation-based and entrance fee-based.
+At School-A-Thon, we offer two variations of our popular Color-A-Thon color run fundraiser event: donation-based.

 Donation-Based Color Run Fundraiser

-The donation-based color run option uses a pledge site developed for each participant to raise funds individually.
+The donation-based color run uses a pledge site developed for each participant to raise funds individually.
 We will provide you with donation envelopes and a prize reward program that gives participants an incentive to raise funds.
-This setup is ideal for elementary and middle school fundraisers.
+This setup is ideal for elementary school fundraisers and middle school fundraisers.